seanpmaxwell/express5-typescript-template/README.md

 ## ⚠️ Important

-In `src/server.ts` you gonna wanna remove this on line 37:
+In `src/server.ts` you're gonna wanna remove this on line 37:
 ```typescript
 {
     contentSecurityPolicy: false,